Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Convergence Analysis

 For products of functions in $C^1$, we have:

 The components $V_{j,n}$ and $V_{j,\tau}$ are projections of $V_j$ onto the normal and tangential directions, respectively.
-These projections involve the geometry of the boundary through the normal vector $n$ and tangent vectors.
-Since the boundary $\Gamma$ is $C^5$, the normal and tangent vectors are at least $C^4$.
-When we project a vector field onto these directions and take derivatives, we need to account for derivatives of both the vector field and the direction vectors.
+Specifically, the tangential projection is given by $V_{j,\tau} = V_j - V_{j,n}n$.
+This projection relies entirely on the geometry of the boundary through the normal vector $n$.
+Since the boundary $\Gamma$ is $C^3$, the normal vector field is at least $C^2$.
+When we take derivatives of this projection, we only need to account for the derivatives of the vector field and the normal vector $n$.

-For a vector field $V_j \in C^k(\Gamma;\mathbb{R}^3)$, its normal component $V_{j,n} = V_j \cdot n$ satisfies:
+For a vector field $V_j \in C^1(\Gamma;\mathbb{R}^3)$, its normal component $V_{j,n} = V_j \cdot n$ satisfies: